Henry Toole Clark: Political career

-In 1861, Clark was Speaker of the North Carolina Senate.
-When state governor John W. Ellis died in office, Clark succeeded him (as was the law at the time).
-He served as the state's chief executive from July 1861 to September 1862, a crucial period in which North Carolina established itself as a constituent member of the Confederate States and first suffered the hardships of war.
-As the leader of the state in that formative period, he mobilized thousands of soldiers for the Southern cause, established the only Confederate prison in North Carolina, arranged the production of salt for the war effort, created European purchasing connections, and built a successful and important gunpowder mill.
+In 1850 Clark was elected to the state senate, and became speaker in 1858.
+When state governor John W. Ellis died in office, the office of lieutenant governor did not exist, so Clark as senate speaker succeeded him.
+Clark served as the state's chief executive from July 1861 to September 1862, a crucial period in which North Carolina established itself as a constituent member of the Confederate States and suffered the hardships of war.

+North Carolina had previously relied on Northern states and Great Britain for virtually all its manufactured goods, so much of Clark's energy was focused on obtaining arms, ammunition, and clothing for North Carolina's soldiers.
+As the leader of the state, he mobilized thousands of soldiers for the Confederate Army, established the only Confederate prison in North Carolina, arranged the production of salt for the war effort, created European purchasing connections, and built a successful and important gunpowder mill.
 The conservative Clark, however, found more success as an administrator than as a political figure.

-As governor, he was unable to maneuver in the new political world ushered in by the Civil War, and he retired abruptly from public service at the end of his term in September 1862.
+Clark was criticized when Union forces captured the crucial coastal defenses of Hatteras Inlet in August, but as governor he had no control over the disposition of North Carolina's Confederate troops, most of whom had been sent to Virginia.
+In February 1862, Federal troops led by General Ambrose Burnside landed on the North Carolina coast, capturing strategic points but not moving much further inland.

-In his later years, he served the local Democratic party and returned for one term as a state senator in 1866.
-Clark died at his home near Tarboro, North Carolina.
+Facing discontent with the military situation, Clark chose not run in the August 1862 gubernatorial election, stepping down from office and serving in the state senate again after the war.
+Clark died at his home near Tarboro, North Carolina in 1874.